opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-extensions/README.md

 MATCH (n:FROM)-[r]->(m:TO) SET m=n RETURN m
 ```

-Gremlin [AddProperty step](http://tinkerpop.apache.org/docs/current/reference/#addproperty-step) only allows setting single value, where name property name is constant.
+Gremlin [AddProperty step](http://tinkerpop.apache.org/docs/current/reference/#addproperty-step) only allows setting a single value, where the property name is constant.
 It is unknown how to copy all properties from one element to another.

-## Workarounds
+## Translation Workarounds

 ### Null handling